 Get exclusive member benefits & effect social change.
 Join Today

-Obstructive uropathy is when your urine cannot flow (either partially or completely) through the ureter due to some type of obstruction.
-Instead of flowing from the kidneys to the bladder, the urine flows backward, or refluxes, into the kidneys.
+Obstructive uropathy is when your urine can’t flow (either partially or completely) through your ureter, bladder, or urethra due to some type of obstruction.
+Instead of flowing from your kidneys to your bladder, urine flows backward, or refluxes, into your kidneys.

-A ureter is one of the tubes that carries urine between your kidney and your bladder.
+The ureters are two tubes that carry urine from each of your kidneys to your bladder.
 Obstructive uropathy can cause swelling and other damage to one or both of your kidneys.

 This condition can affect men and women of any age.
 It can also be a problem for an unborn child during pregnancy.

-Obstructive uropathy can be due to a variety of factors.
-Compression can lead to damage to your kidneys and the ureters that carry urine to your bladder.
+Obstructive uropathy can occur due to a variety of factors.
+Compression can lead to damage to your kidneys and ureters.

-Temporary or permanent blockages in your ureter can result from:
+Temporary or permanent blockages in your ureter or urethra, through which urine exits your body, can result from:

 Nervous system disorders can also cause obstructive uropathy.
 This occurs when the nerves responsible for bladder control don’t function properly.
 The use of neurogenic drugs to control an overactive bladder can also cause obstructive uropathy in some cases.